 Some application functionality available for viewers, such as the ability to use the context menu, can be disabled on the view or visualization level.

 This article introduces the concepts behind reports in Dundas BI, which are one type of view you can create.

-This walkthrough shows you how to use the Dundas BI Report Designer to create a basic inventory report with two levels of grouping or repetition.
+This walkthrough shows you how to design a pixel-perfect multi-page report with two levels of grouping or repetition.